 Firstly, there is a need for employees of the company have real time public transportation and disturbance notifications on their campuses to manage their transit time more effectively.
 By implementing feature such as event-based messaging system from region-based transit companies, would reduce employees need to check for external sources to manage their public transport schedules.
 This would encourage productivity in the workplace and motive users to opt for public transportation.

-Secondly, the platform needs assistance in allowing an easy way to rent company’s EV and track local EV charging stations to support employees who rent and travel with company’s cars for cross campus meetings.
+Secondly, the platform needs assistance in allowing an easy way to rent company’s Electric Vehicle(EV) and track local EV charging stations to support employees who rent and travel with company’s cars for cross campus meetings.
 By providing interactive map with locations of company cars and local charging stations, would reduce the employees need to search for individual steps.
 Making it an easier interaction for staff to obtain transportation and travel cross campus.

 In addition, to these functional requirements there is various non-functional aspects of maintainability, fast and reliable performance, bug-free solutions and secure handling of user and client data are important parts of the product.
 Adhering to various programming principles such as Object-Oriented (OO) and SOLID principles, implementing various testing techniques, and ensuring to GDPR compliance are integral part to delivering an effective solution.